waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_7.md

   # described in your models, even if this
   # may lead to data loss, use auto_migrate:
   DataMapper.auto_migrate!
-  puts "Auto-migrate complete (data could have been lost)" end
+  puts 'Auto-migrate complete (data could have been lost)' end
 # Finally, don't forget that before you do any of that stuff,
 # you need to create a database first.